bmr-cymru/stratify/README.md

    * A VM running the F38 Workstation Live media (recommended)
    * A VM installed with any F38 media with additional storage for Stratis
 * Sufficient storage available to the VM to contain the Stratis installation
-* (Optional) a kickstart file to automate installation settings
+* A kickstart file to set installation options

 The script can be run in either a live environment using the Fedora Workstation Live ISO image, or in a "host" virtual machine previously installed with Fedora